rajathkotyal/Video-Translation-Simulator/README.md

   How it helps the 3rd party dev using this library :
   - Simplified Client-Side Logic: Developers interact with a straightforward API/REST without worrying about the underlying polling mechanics.

+  Why Golang :
+  - It is strongly typed and handles concurrent requests really well through go routines and channels.
+  - Provides thread safety and performance enhancements compared to other languages
+  - Could extend this to the server side to use preforking for making use of all CPU cores for processing.

   Stretch Goal implementaions (Not necessary for this simulation, Sample code is present at end of file) :
   A token bucket based rate limiter :